Nextflow

 (2 CPUs and 8 GB of memory).

-Oftentimes, there is a need to select the compute size for a process dynamically either based on user input or other factors.
-Given that the Kubernetes executor used on ICA does not use the cpu
+Often, there is a need to select the compute size for a process dynamically based on user input and other factors.
+The Kubernetes executor used on ICA does not use the cpu

 and memory